 At the park, you spend the entire day interacting, observing and assisting with the feeding of the animals.
 As soon as you arrive, you are given a quick orientation tour and are straight out in the vast green 250 acres of landscape these elephants get to call home.

 With dense parkland, a river and a mud bath at hand, the elephants roam freely and do as they please.

-A guide is with you at all times, taking you to the best viewing spots via the walking platforms or out in the open where you can interact with the elephants freely, alongside each of their caretakers.
+A guide is always with you, taking you to the best viewing spots via the walking platforms or out in the open, where you can interact with the elephants freely alongside each of their caretakers.